Acute esophageal necrosis: Diagnosis

 Acute esophageal necrosis can only be diagnosed by an upper gastrointestinal endoscopy.
+It is usually preceded by haemodynamic stress, which can have a variety of etiologies.

 Treatment

 Currently, there is no direct treatment for AEN.
 Only treatment is for the underlying main diseases or conditions.
 Appropriate hydration is set.
 Antacids are also added for further recovery support.
 Common support drugs of antacids are either H2 receptor antagonists, and/or a proton pump inhibitor.
 Sucralfate was used as an option.
 Parenteral nutrition greatly increased chance of recovery.
 An esophagectomy can be issued if the disorder is severe enough.

 Prognosis

 The prognosis for acute esophageal necrosis is generally poor, as the condition is associated with a high risk of mortality (up to 32%).
 Most mortality is attributed to the underlying cause; mortality specifically caused by AEN is about 6 percent.

 Society and culture

 Acute esophageal necrosis made an appearance on an American medical drama show, Dr. G: Medical Examiner.
 Jan Garavaglia, the show's host, receives a female body, that at time of the autopsy had a severe case of acute esophageal necrosis due to alcohol use disorder.